estmcmxci/bloggggg/src/posts/origin.md

 ---
-title: Finding my way as an independent at the intersection of culture and technology
+title: Renewal and Redemption at the Bleeding Edge
 description: Lore
 tags:
   - Lore